 Q. What is the most important take-away message you want to give parents?

 Do not blindly trust your child’s school.
 Many schools in this country are doing a terrific job.
 If your child is learning, and flourishing, consider yourself tremendously lucky.
-But don’t just assume your child’s school is good.
+But don’t just assume your child’s school is teaching effectively.
+As Time magazine reported, too many American parents are shockingly in the dark about their child’s actual academic performance.

 This, of course, creates a vicious circle.
 Ineffective curriculums appear to be effective because the children at schools in affluent neighborhoods are doing well and, so, those curriculums are put into place in less affluent neighborhoods, because everyone wants to do what “good” schools are doing.
 Yet, many of the students at those “good” schools are doing well because their parents are often either teaching them at home, or having them tutored.
 Just look at the proliferation of various workbooks for parents at stores like Barnes & Noble, and at how tutoring is increasing in our country.
 Tutoring is one of the biggest growth sectors in our economy.
 In the sixties, the advice for aspiring job applicants was “plastics.”
 Now it’s “tutoring.”